 Although i’ve always been able to drink just about anything, but once upon a time I was considered a very fussy eater.
 I was known to only eat chips, and perhaps the odd chicken nugget.
 I was pretty stubborn.
 And still am!

 Now, some decades later I eat most things, but alas, am still not a fan of the dreaded mushroom or the evil peanut.
 I still do love a good chip, but my consumption of these tasty delights has reduced to minuscule proportions, and usually in sweet potato-wedge form.

-I am hoping to provide some unique content in due course using some technical wizardry I’m interested in learning, but until that day it will be full of whatever I feel is interesting at the time.
+I am hoping to provide some unique content in due course using some technical wizardry I’m interested in learning, but until that day I will write what I know.

-It could be a restaurant discovered whilst travelling, or raving about some local delights found wandering my manor.
+It could be a restaurant discovered whilst travelling, or you’ll find me raving about some local delights found whilst wandering my manor.

 If you wish to reach me, for whatever reason, please email [email protected]

 I have a very small stake in these breweries: